-Mitochondria are not passive energy factories — they are dynamic signaling organelles that communicate with the nucleus and drive systemic physiology.
-Two peptides, MOTS-c and SS-31, have emerged from mitochondrial biology research as unusually potent tools for studying mitochondrial function, metabolic regulation, and the biology of aging.
+MOTS-c (Mitochondrial ORF of the Twelve S rRNA type-c) is a 16-amino acid peptide encoded within the mitochondrial genome.
+In preclinical research, it regulates glucose metabolism, activates AMPK, and extends healthspan in aged animal models.
+Mitochondria are not passive energy factories.
+They are dynamic signaling organelles that communicate with the nucleus and drive systemic physiology.
+Two peptides, [MOTS-c](/products/mots-c) and [SS-31](/products/ss-31), have emerged from mitochondrial biology research as unusually potent tools for studying mitochondrial function, metabolic regulation, and the biology of aging.

 MOTS-c: A Mitochondrial-Encoded Peptide

-MOTS-c (Mitochondrial ORF of the Twelve S rRNA type-c) is a 16-amino acid peptide encoded within the mitochondrial genome itself — a remarkable discovery first published in 2015 by Lee et al. Unlike nuclear-encoded proteins that are imported into mitochondria, MOTS-c is produced in the mitochondrial matrix and translocated to the cytoplasm and nucleus.
+MOTS-c (Mitochondrial ORF of the Twelve S rRNA type-c) is a 16-amino acid peptide encoded within the mitochondrial genome itself, a discovery first published in 2015 by Lee et al. Unlike nuclear-encoded proteins that are imported into mitochondria, MOTS-c is produced in the mitochondrial matrix and translocated to the cytoplasm and nucleus.

 MOTS-c: Mechanism of Action